serenity-is/docs/entities/mapping_attributes.md

 As, *StreetAddress* column belongs to main table (*Customer*), it is selected with an expression of `T0.StreetAddress` and with a column alias of `[StreetAddress]`.

-> Property name is used as a column alias.
+> Property name is used as a column alias by default

-## SqlSettings.AutoQuotedIdentifiers Flag (Defaults to False)
+## SqlSettings.AutoQuotedIdentifiers Flag

 In some database systems, identifiers are case sensitive.